I could never quite get myself to watch ‘Forrest Gump’ but when I did; I had to write about it.

 People laugh, lose patience, treat you shabby.
 Now they says folks sposed to be kind to the afflicted, but let me tell you – it ain’t always that way.

 It is adorable to see Forrest and Jenny ‘Like Carrots and Peas’ in the movie.
-And, there are umpteen Google searches asking if the book also describes them the same.
+There are umpteen Google searches asking if the book also describes them the same.
 Sadly, no. Jenny and Forrest have a very different relationship, a more longer and equal relationship.
 And, Forrest isn’t an idiot when it comes to sexuality in the book.
 His relationship with Jenny is one of the key parameters where the author wants to convey that more than mental faculties, sometimes life is how it is destined to be.

 From Ping Pong and saving Chairman Mao to running with the famous actress Raquel Welch (wearing nothing but a banana leaf to cover herself) and becoming rich over shrimp business, it is unbelievable how Winston Groom could think of all this!
-Even letting this character try hands at wrestling and playing harmonica.
+Even letting this Forrest try hands at wrestling and playing harmonica.
 Intermittently, meeting the Presidents of America, brushing them on the wrong side every time and yet as Mama said, “Don’t worry, Forrest – everthin gonna be okay.”